MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 ### Option 1: Centralized Egress via Transit Gateway (TGW)

-This is the most common implemention, and probably the best.
+This is the most common implementation, and probably the best.
 If money is no issue for you: go this route.

 It looks like this: